 - GD or ImageMagick

 - cURL or OpenSSL

-Simple Machine Forum is a free and Open Source forum software with a loyal user base and an extensive ecosystem of plugins (called "mods" in SMF).
+Simple Machine Forum is a free and open-source forum software with loyal users and an extensive ecosystem of plugins (called "mods" in SMF).

 Simple Machines Forum Hosting Requirements